-The other race of men important to this tale are the Rohirrim.
-In TA 2510, the Men of Eotheod rode out of the north and arrived in Rohan just in time to save the land of Gondor from defeat in the Battle of the Field of Celebrant.
-As a reward for their service, Cirion of Gondor gave the land of Rohan to the Eotheod.
-The Eotheod, or Rohirrim as they now call themselves, swore the Oath of Eorl to come to the aid of hardy, strong folk with lifespans of about 80 years.
-The Rohirrim have a great love for horses and are among the best horsemen in Middle Earth.
-Yet for all their martial prowess, the Rohirrim are a cautious people.
+The other race of men important to this tale are the Robirrim.
+In TA 2510, the Men of Eotheod rode out of the north and arrived in Roban just in time to save the land of Gondorfrom defeat in the Battle of the Field of Celebrant.
+As a reward for their service, Cirion of Gondor gave the land of Roban to the Eotheod.
+The now call themselves, swore the Oath of Eorl to come to the aid of Gondor whenever asked.

+The Robirrim have lived in the land ever since, raising horses and farming their fields.
+They are tall and blond, with fair complexions.
+They are a hardy, strong folk with lifespans of about 80 years.
+The Robirrim have a great love for horses and are among the best horsemen in Middle Earth.
+Yet for all their martial prowess, the Robirrim are a cautious people.
 They have been forced to fight many wars and do not wish to get caught up in another without just cause.
 However, once committed, they are fearsome opponents.